extendr/extendr/README.md

 This library aims to provide an interface that will be familiar to first-time users of Rust or indeed any compiled language.

-Anyone who knows the R library should be able to write R extensions.

 ## Goals of the project

 Instead of wrapping R objects, we convert to Rust native objects